 2 x i3.2xlarge (8 vCPU, 61 GiB RAM, up to 10GBit, 1.9TB NMVe SSD)

 1 x m4.large, which acts as a quorum node

-For instructions on how to install RS and set up a cluster, go to either:
+To learn how to install Redis Enterprise Software and set up a cluster, see:

 These tests use a quorum node to reduce AWS EC2 instance use while maintaining the three nodes required to support a quorum node in case of node failure.
 Quorum nodes can be on less powerful instances because they do not have shards or support traffic.

 As of this writing, i3.2xlarge instances are required because they support NVMe SSDs, which are required to support RoF.
-Redis on Flash requires Flash-enabled storage, such as NVMe SSDs.
+Auto Tiering requires Flash-enabled storage, such as NVMe SSDs.